best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

 For this repository, we are using `pre-commit` for a number of purposes:

-- Checking for any secrets being committed accidentally;
+- Checking for secrets being committed accidentally — see [here](#definition-of-a-secret-according-to-detect-secrets) for the definition of a "secret";
 - Checking for any large files (over 5 MB) being committed; and
 - Cleaning Jupyter notebooks, which means removing all outputs and execution counts.

 We have configured `pre-commit` to run automatically on _every commit_.
-By running on each commit, we ensure that `pre-commit` will be able to detect all contraventions and keep our repo in a healthy state.
+By running on each commit, we ensure that `pre-commit` will be able to detect all contraventions and keep our repository in a healthy state.

 ## Installation